Infrastructure and Services

 High-Performance Computing

-Mountaineer was WVU’s first shared cluster and it was a 384-core Intel high-density computing cluster based on Xeon Westmere processors.
-Each node had 12 cores and 48GB of RAM, providing 4GB per core average.
-Storage was provided by a direct-attached SAN unit with 10TB of formatted disk space, as well as a network-attached storage system with 60 TB of storage capacity.
-Mountaineer stopped operation in April 2019 when the new cluster Thorny Flat started.
+Mountaineer was WVU’s first centrally managed HPC cluster.
+It was a 384-core Intel-based HPC cluster based on Xeon Westmere processors.
+Each node had 12 cores and 48GB of RAM, providing an average of 4GB per core.
+Storage was provided by a direct-attached SAN unit with 10TB of formatted disk space and a network-attached storage system with 60 TB of storage capacity.
+Mountaineer stopped operating in April 2019, when the new cluster Thorny Flat started.

-Spruce Knob is WVU’s current HPC system.
-This system is 176 nodes, 3,376 core heterogeneous high-density computing clusters based on Intel Xeon Sandy Bridge, Ivy Bridge, Haswell, and Broadwell processors.
-Spruce Knob follows a condo model where faculty members can purchase direct access to nodes on the cluster making them part owners of the cluster.
+Spruce Knob was WVU’s second centrally managed HPC system.
+This system had 176 compute nodes and 3,376 CPU cores based on Intel Xeon Sandy Bridge, Ivy Bridge, Haswell, and Broadwell processors.
+Spruce Knob followed a condo model where faculty members could purchase direct access to nodes on the cluster making them part owners of the cluster.
+Spruce was finally decommissioned in 2023 when Dolly Sods entered in operation.

 Data Analysis Cluster

-GoFirst Cluster is a dedicated WVU MS Business Data Analytics computing resource that allows students in the Business Data Analytics M.S. program to gain experience in a controlled, secure cloud-computing environment.
-GoFirst is built from four compute nodes running HDFS shared filesystem, to run Hadoop and Spark jobs using RStudio as a frontend interface.
+GoFirst Cluster is a dedicated WVU MS Business Data Analytics computing resource that allows Business Data Analytics M.S. students to gain experience in a controlled, secure cloud-computing environment.
+GoFirst is built from four compute nodes running HDFS shared filesystem to run Hadoop and Spark jobs using RStudio as a frontend interface.

 Research Exchange

-REX is a Science DMZ, or demilitarized zone, which is a dedicated “express lane” network for research data traffic within the University’s larger network.
-It is funded through a nearly $487,000 cyberinfrastructure grant that WVU Research Corp. won in 2014 year from the National Science Foundation.
+REX is a Science DMZ, or demilitarized zone, a dedicated “express lane” network for research data traffic within the University’s larger network.
+It was funded through a nearly $487,000 cyberinfrastructure grant that WVU Research Corp. received in 2014 from the National Science Foundation.

 HPC storage

-WVU-RC offers researchers access to two tiers of storage through our Data Direct Network GRIDScaler system.
-Our standard tier of storage is available free to all users, but users also have the option to purchase dedicated group storage on the system.
+WVU-RC offers researchers access to two storage tiers through our Data Direct Network GRIDScaler system.
+Our standard tier of storage is free to all users, but users can also purchase dedicated group storage on the system.

 The GRIDScaler system provides access to high-speed parallel GPFS storage and currently provides over 7 GB of throughput and 1 PB of raw storage.